Appeon/PowerBuilder-RestClient-Example/README.md

 2. Set up and run the  [.NET-DataStore-Example](https://github.com/Appeon/.NET-DataStore-Example).
 3. Run the PowerBuilder project, and specify Model Type, URL and Theme in Settings.

+Note: If you fail to run the application or fail to import the DLL “DemoAPI.dll” using the C# Class Importer Tool provided in 2019 R2, please check if the  DemoAPI.dll file is blocked.
+If it is, please unblock it and restart PowerBuilder.